Bainbridge Island Museum of Art

 Washington State’s First New-Construction Art Museum to Achieve LEED Gold rating

 Museums are inherently energy-intensive, making LEED Gold designation a challenging goal.
-BIMA’s sustainable features include a geothermal heating system, automatic sun louvers, solar panels, recycled materials including Levi Strauss Denim Insulation, a living wall and vegetated roof garden.
+BIMA’s sustainable architecture include a geothermal heating system, automatic sun louvers, solar panels, recycled materials including Levi Strauss Denim Insulation, a living wall and vegetated roof garden.

 Cost savings from energy reduction allowed museum officials to offer entry to the museum free of charge.